Practical Nursing

 For more information, please contact admissions@northern.on.ca.

-COVID-19 vaccinations are now required for all students in the Bachelor of Science in Nursing, Practical Nursing and Personal Support Worker programs, in order to be permitted to attend clinical hours.
+COVID-19 vaccinations are now required, by all placement agencies, for all students in the Bachelor of Science in Nursing, Practical Nursing and Personal Support Worker programs, in order to be permitted to attend clinical hours.

-Students who do not comply with the immunization requirements will not be allowed into the practice settings and as such will not be able to complete the Practicum required for graduation from the program.
-CPR re-certification, criminal reference checks and immunization updates are required annually and must be completed prior to the start of classes each fall for students to be able to participate in required clinical placements.
-Any costs for these tests/certifications will be the responsibility of the applicant.
+Students who do not comply with the immunization requirements will not be allowed into the practice settings and as such will not be able to complete the Practicum/clinical placement required for graduation from the program.
+CPR & WHMIS re- certification, criminal reference checks, Mask Fit and immunization updates are required annually and must be completed prior to August 1st for students to be able to participate in the required clinical placements.
+Any costs for these requirements will be the responsibility of the applicant.

 As of January 1, 2005, the College of Nurses of Ontario (CNO) requires all applicants for registration or reinstatement from within Canada to provide a recent Canadian Police Information Centre Criminal Record Synopsis (CPIC check) and Vulnerable Sector check as part of the registration process.
 The CPIC check registration requirement enhances public protection by allowing CNO to identify those who have criminal records that could affect their suitability to practice nursing.
 Students should also review the CNO document “Requisite Skills and Abilities for Nursing Practice in Ontario [PDF, 180 KB]” for information the skills and abilities that must be demonstrated to become a nurse in Ontario.
 As noted in this document, applicants who have questions about whether or not they have the requisite skills and abilities to be registered as an RN or RPN should contact the CNO to explore the kinds of supports they might require.